lephyrus/ngx-translate-messageformat-compiler/README.md

 ## Setup

+**Changed dependencies for v4:**
+You need to use Angular v6 and ngx-translate v10 for this version.
+`Intl` is expected to be present by the new messageformat version so the corresponding config option has been dropped.
+See CHANGELOG for more details.

 **Changed dependencies for v3:**
-You need to use Angular v4+ and ngx-translate v8+ for this version.
+You need to use Angular v4/v5 and ngx-translate v8/v9 for this version.
 See CHANGELOG for more details.

 **Changed setup for v2:**